Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 Your study of history rewards you with the following benefits:

 **History Buff**
 You gain Proficiency in the History skill.
-If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.
+If you are already proficient in the skill, you gain Expertise instead.

 **An Example for Every Situation**
 When you take the Help action to aid another creature's ability check, you can make a DC 15 Intelligence (History) check.
 On a success, that creature's check gains a bonus equal to your Proficiency Bonus, as you share pertinent advice and historical examples.
 To receive this bonus, the creature must be able to understand what you're saying.